daaf/derekfarr/content/docs/articles/change-proxmox-node-ip.md

 # Rename a Proxmox node

 ## Introduction
-Similar to [renaming a Proxmox node](/docs/articles/rename-proxmox-node), changing the IP address of a node in a Proxmox cluster isn't as straightforward as changing the IP address of a conventional Linux host.
+Changing the IP address of a node in a Proxmox cluster isn't as straightforward as changing the IP address of a conventional Linux host.
+These instructions explain the procedure step-by-step.

 ## Instructions
 ### Change node's IP address